DjanQuiltDB/djanquiltdb/docs/index.rst

 Django Sharding
 ===============
-Easy horizontal database sharding that allows for scaling an faster queries.
+Easy horizontal database sharding that allows for scaling and faster queries.

 Release |version|.